ebzzry/ebzzry.github.io/en/fkd/ugarit.md

 Most of us have been there—we lost our precious files due to inadvertent causes.
 We lost them because of disk crash, data corruption, security breach, and other reasons.
-But had we created a fallback, a big, safe foam that we can land on, it wouldn’t have been a lot of trouble, and heart ache.
-On the flip side, creating and managing backups can be daunting, and equally dangerous.
+But had we created a fallback—a big, safe foam that we can land on—it wouldn’t have been a lot of trouble and heart ache.
+On the flip side, creating and managing backups can be daunting and equally dangerous.

 In this post, I’ll talk about [Ugarit](https://www.kitten-technologies.co.uk/project/ugarit/doc/trunk/README.wiki), a nice piece of technology, that combines ease-of-use and security, in a single tool.